 Welcome - News From Here!

-Updates: October 1, 2024 Cold Iron & Home
+Updates: November 1, 2024 Cold Iron & Home

 This is the website of U.S. author G. K. Wuori, an Illinois Arts Council Fellow, Foreword Magazine Book of the Year recipient, and Pushcart Prize winner.
 He is the author of over a hundred and twenty published stories, two novels, a story collection, and two novellas.
 On the site you will find links to my work, information about my books, a bit of biographical information, a monthly column (see Cold Iron) and an email link.
 I will answer those emails promptly.